Owhiro Bay, Wellington

 - Departure time:

-On this day, we will be supporting the Southern Environmental Association with their restoration work as we share the same vision of seeing this area mature and develop through positive conservation work - and we are calling on your help to make this happen!
-We'll be lending a helping hand with weed control, planting, and nursery work to help SEA realise their vision of a healthy forested reserve.
+On this day, we will be supporting the Southern Environmental Association with their ongoing restoration work - and we are calling on your help to make this happen!
+We'll be lending a helping hand with track contruction, planting and possbily some weeding and/or nursery work.

-What to wear/bring: sturdy boots, long sleeves and pants, hat/beanie, waterproof jacket, water bottle and snacks
+What to wear/bring: sturdy boots essential, long sleeves and pants, hat/beanie, waterproof jacket, water bottle and lunch.

 Join this project